* Russian stock market, bonds and currency plunge

 * Gold stocks rise, tracking the metal's price move

-NEW YORK, March 3 (Reuters) - U.S. stocks fell on Monday alongside other risk assets globally as Ukraine and Russia prepared for possible war after Russian President Vladimir Putin declared he had the right to invade his neighbor.
+NEW YORK, March 3 (Reuters) - U.S. stocks tumbled on Monday alongside other risky assets globally as Ukraine and Russia prepared for possible war after Russian President Vladimir Putin declared he had the right to invade his neighbor.